 Let me start this by saying, I was born and raised right here in the great Garden State.
-When I was growing up in Hoboken and you if you were into football, you were a die hard Giants fan, a Jets fan or maybe if you lived down past Brick or Seaside, you were an Eagles fan.
-If you weren’t one of those three, you were just known as one of those ‘other’ fans.
+When I was growing up in Hoboken and West New York, if you were into football, you were a die hard Giants fan, a Jets fan or maybe if you lived down past Brick or Seaside, you were an Eagles fan.
+If you weren't one of those three, you were just known as one of those 'other' fans.

 Those 'other' fans were made up of kids rooting for the classic NFL dynasties such as the Pittsburgh Steelers, San Francisco 49ers, Oakland Raiders and even one of my buddies was an L.A. (before St. Louis) Rams fan.
 All those fans were tolerated and accepted.
 Then there was a small group of fans that weren't looked as highly upon.
 Those were the kids who were Dallas Cowboys fans.
 Welcome to my hell.

 Ever since seeing the Cowboys on Thanksgiving Day 1979, I've been a die hard fan.
 My first memories of pro football were with names like Tony Dorsett (still my favorite player), Randy White, Ed "Too Tall" Jones, 'the guy with the cool hat' Coach Tom Landry and of course, the Dallas Cowboys Cheerleaders.
 Normally when I talk football with people, I always get "How the heck did you become a Cowboys fan?"
 Or, "Where did you go wrong?"
 Well, there's your answer in case you were wondering.